isomerpages/moe-telokuraupri/_curriculum/Sexuality Education.md

 #### Information for Parents

-8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers. <br><br>
 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-More information has been shared with parents via Parents Gateway.
+More information has been shared with parents via Parents Gateway.<br><br>
 10. Parents can contact the school at 62441600, telokkuraups@moe.edu.sg for discussion or to seek clarification about the school’s Sexuality Education programme.